 Tips for Dealing with Childhood Obesity

 Since 1980 the rate of obesity among adults has doubled and the rate among children has tripled.
-Currently, more than one-third of adults and 16 percent of children in the United States are obese.
+Currently, more than one-third of adults and 16% of children in the United States are obese.
 Promoting healthy lifestyles is ideally a family priority, and is best accomplished with teamwork in mind.
-The following simple tips are useful to prevent a weight problem from emerging, and are instrumental steps in tackling a weight problem that has already presented itself.
+Natalie Walders Abramson, PhD, at National Jewish Health offers useful tips for families to prevent a weight problem from emerging, and are instrumental steps in tackling a weight problem that has already presented itself.

 Promote portion control.
 When cooking, try to prepare just enough for everyone to enjoy a single portion at meals.
 If you have extras, place leftovers in the refrigerator or freezer before you sit down to eat in order to avoid overeating at meals.

 Plan ahead for healthy snacks.
 Work with your children to pack snack bags in advance so that healthy vegetables and fruits are ready and waiting when kids get home from school.

 Pay attention to the body's hunger and satiety clues.
 Help your children learn how to pick up signals the body sends that it is time to eat and that it is time to stop eating when satisfied.
 Encourage children to avoid extremes of feeling "starving" and "stuffed".

 Get active as a family.
 Plan for fun family time that involves plenty of activity and movement.
 Go for walks together, ask your children to teach you their favorite sport, and enjoy the outdoors as a family.